contexthub/detect-me-ios/README.md

 ## Adding more beacons

 At this point, you can add more beacons assuming you have either test devices or real beacons using either the web or the app.
 Entering in a UUID via the app is tricky, but the code exists there to show you how to create beacons programatically via the ContextHub SDK.

+## Sample Code

+In this sample, most of the important code that deals with CRUDing beacons occurs in `DMDetectBeaconViewController.m` and `DMEditBeaconViewController.m`.
+Each method goes though a single operation you'll need to use `CCHBeaconService`.
+After each CUD operation, a synchronization call is made so that `CCHSensorPipeline` is up to date with the latest data.
+This method becomes unnecessary if you have properly implemented push as background notifications will take care of synchronization for you.

+In addition, `DMDetectBeaconViewController` responds to any events created from the sensor pipeline through the `CCHSensorPipelineDidPostEvent` notification.
+At that point, you'll be able to filter whether the event was a beacon event which you were interested in and respond accordingly.
+There are several pre-defined keys that let you access information stored in an event, such as event name, state, type, etc..

 ## Usage